justincbagley/piranha/MAGNET-0.1.6/README.md

  manual, as a single name or as a comma-separated list with no spaces between taxon names.
  The first name in the list is prioritized, e.g. when members of the list are not monophyletic.

+ --resume is among the most important options available in MAGNET because it tells the program to resume a previous run in <workingDir>, including to detect incomplete run folders and run RAxML there without overwriting results from run folders with finished runs.
+Only takes --resume, not resume or -resume.
+The default setting is to run without this option.

  CITATION
  Bagley, J.C.
 2017.
 MAGNET v0.1.6.
 GitHub package, Available at:
 	<http://github.com/justincbagley/MAGNET>.